Heart Failure Research Institute

 Grant Application Information

 The Heart Failure Research Institute was founded on a mission to advance the understanding, prevention, and treatment of heart failure.
-As part of our commitment, we’re awarding grants to researchers who are passionate about driving the field of heart failure forward.
+As part of our commitment, we award grants to researchers who are passionate about driving the field of heart failure forward.

 All NewYork-Presbyterian, Weill Cornell Medicine, and Columbia employees are welcome to apply.
-This year, we’re proud to offer three separate grants which will be awarded in spring 2024:
+This year, we were pleased to award three grants to deserving applicants.

 • Snyder & Granader Family Cardiomyopathy Grant